dawsh2/ADMF-PC/src/core/events/refactor.md

     Tracing and other concerns are added via observers using composition.
     Thread-safe for use within a single container.

+    ENHANCEMENT: Requires filtering for SIGNAL events to ensure correct routing.
     """

     def __init__(self, bus_id: Optional[str] = None):